-Tag re-identification compares the positions of the corners of the tags in a static coordinate frame to find identical tags.
-Tags are assumed identical if they did not or only slightly move in that static coordinate frame.
-For that static coordinate frame to be available, dynamic-state estimation (Section 6.2.1) must be switched on.
-If it is not, the sensor is assumed to be static; tag re-identification will then not work across sensor movements.
+Tag re-identification compares the positions of the corners of the tags in the camera coordinate frame to find identical tags.
+Tags are assumed identical if they did not or only slightly move in that frame.

 By setting the max_corner_distance threshold, the user can specify how much a tag is allowed move in the static coordinate frame between two detections to be considered identical.
-This parameter defines the maximum distance between the corners of two tags, which is shown in Fig. 6.15.
+This parameter defines the maximum distance between the corners of two tags, which is shown in Fig. 6.11.
 The Euclidean distances of all four corresponding tag corners are computed in 3D.
 If none of these distances exceeds the threshold, the tags are considered identical.

-Fig. 6.15: Simplified visualization of tag re-identification.
+Fig. 6.11: Simplified visualization of tag re-identification.
 Euclidean distances between associated tag corners in 3D are compared (red arrows).